rywils21/ruminant.dev/content/articles/quitting-my-job-and-failing-to-start-a-business.md

 headerAlt: "Photo of a roller coaster"
 ---

-# Lessons learned from quitting my job and failing at business

 ## Three years ago
 I was lucky and got a software engineering job straight out of college.
 I joined a brand new team working on a brand new product.
 The product was an infant.
 It still needed basic things like analytics.
 The first few months were a rush.
 We were preparing for a launch on a big stage, working long hours, and writing a ton of code.
 This is what fresh college grads dream of.